rdinizcal/bee_detection/README.md

 run train.py --data data/bee.data --cfg cfg/yolov3-tiny.cfg --weights weights/darknet53.conv.74
 ```

-The model was saved in a the model.pt file (see configuration/weights).
+The model was saved in a the last.pt file (see configuration/weights).

 ## How we detected the object